Evan-Moss/pdiot/PDIoT-notes.md

 The repo contains the source code for an application that can record accelerometer and gyroscope data and write it to a CSV file.
 Please use this to collect walking data to ensure that all groups use a common file format and include appropriate metadata.

-~~Initially you can continue to use the Cube sensor and switch over to your own mbed implementation during the second half of the practical.~~

 ## 4. BLE Introduction

 Bluetooth Low Energy (BLE) provides a cheap and reliable way for low power devices to communicate.
 Devices advertise one of more services, which themselves contain a number of characteristics.
 For example, a heart rate monitor may provide a service which contains a characteristic which will send the current pulse rate.
 Characteristics can either be readable, writable or allow notifications, which means that new data will be streamed over BLE when it is available.
 This is the mode that we use to send accelerometer and gyroscope data from the Cube.